Financière des professionnels

 Managers' Comments

-The Canadian dollar appreciated about 2.1% against the U.S. dollar, which impeded returns for Canadian investors.
+The Canadian dollar depreciated about 1.6% against the U.S. dollar, which had a positive impact on returns for Canadian investors holding U.S. dollar- denominated assets.

-On a relative basis and gross of management fees, the FDP Balanced Income Portfolio underperformed its blended index by 32 bps.
-The portfolio’s negative relative performance is essentially due to its Canadian and global equity holdings.
+On a relative basis and gross of management fees, the FDP Balanced Income Portfolio outperformed its blended index over the first six months of 2024.
+The FDP Balance Income Portfolio’s positive performance is essentially due to its Canadian equity and fixed-income holdings.

 In terms of positioning, the Portfolio remained overweight to equities relative to its peers and maintained an overweight to Canadian securities.